bbdsoftware/metis-cluster-bootstraps/docs/charts/modules/Chart-Docs/metis-apps-oam-defintions.md

 ## Configuration

-The following table lists the configurable parameters of the Metis-apps-oam-defintions chart and their default values.
+The following table lists the configurable parameters of the Metis-apps-oam-definitions chart and their default values.

 | Parameter                | Description             | Default        |
 | ------------------------ | ----------------------- | -------------- |